Oneflow-Inc/libai/docs/source/tutorials/Features.md

 ## Activation Checkpointing

-To reduce GPU memory usage and deploy a large model to a training system, LiBai support activation checkpointing.
+To reduce GPU memory usage and deploy a large model to a training system, LiBai supports activation checkpointing.
 We use a Transformer layer as the unit of checkpointing because the activation size bloats in the middle of a Transformer layer so checkpointing the input of a Transformer layer is storage-efficient.

 LiBai supports [activation checkpointing](https://arxiv.org/abs/1604.06174) by `set_activation_checkpoint` in `GraphBase`.
 So models using `libai.layers.TransformerLayer` supports activation checkpointing by default.
 If you want to set activation checkpointing for your customized layers, you need to override this function.